-This ruby-hued classic marries equal parts gin, Campari and sweet vermouth, often served over the rocks with splash of soda water.
-But we won’t judge if you prefer yours “up.”
+This ruby-hued classic marries equal parts gin, Campari and sweet vermouth, and is nearly impossible to mess up.
+It's often served over the rocks with a swath of orange peel, but no one will judge if you prefer yours “up.”

 This is an old-school drink, newly repopularized as the Fitty-Fitty.
 Stir together equal parts gin and dry vermouth, and strain into a chilled Martini glass.
 A word of advice: This skews a bit sweeter than the standard, so go for a twist instead of an olive to garnish.

 Detroit claims this drink originated more than a century ago at the Detroit Athletic Club; Seattle claims this drink was reborn at the Zig Zig Café, thanks to barkeep Murray Stenson.
 We’re just glad this bracing mix of equal parts gin, Green Chartreuse, lime juice and maraschino liqueur is back on cocktail menus across the globe.

 Created by Sam Ross, now a partner at New York’s Attaboy, this colorful riff on the classic Last Word combines equal parts bourbon, Aperol, lemon juice and Amaro Nonino.
 It’s ideal for those who enjoy whiskey but prefer not to sip it straight.

 This enduring pre-Prohibition classic is a saucy mix of equal parts gin, lemon juice, Lillet Blanc and Cointreau, plus absinthe to rinse the glass.
 Yes, there’s also a Corpse Reviver No. 1, but this bracing mix is far superior.